tangneyscott/projectimpact/README.md

 Creators can define their own rules with protocols such as Zora.
 Contracts can now include royalties that automatically donate to charities (represented by a smart contract that produces "Impact" tokens).
 Quality projects are the goal and being driven in the Ethereum ecosystem through projects like https://impactio.global/.

 *Avoid*
-  - Charities that act as a black box (you don't know where your $1 donation ends up)
+  - Charities that act as a black box (you don't know where your $1 donation gets allocated)

 *Move Towards*
-  - Appealing to Gen Z and Millenial values
+  - Appealing to Gen Z and Millennial values
-  - Incentivizing or nudging the donation to projects supporting the United Nations SDGs
+  - Incentivizing or nudging the donation to projects supporting the United Nations SDG
+  - Increasing the experience of donating to a charity by leveraging token-access communities

+#### Thoughts

+Social businesses (not profit-maximizing & and not reliant on donors/grants) are increasingly being spun up.
+How can we bring the most important global issues to the Ethereum ecosystem (future of the Creator DAO and leveraged in tokenized communities).